 There are people that don’t use social media, for all different kind of reasons.
 Because of this you may exclude a big part of your target audience if you only use a social media login.

-People don’t always use accurate information when they create their soical media account, or they don’t use the e-mail account with which they signed up anymore.
+People don’t always use accurate information when they create their social media account, or they don’t use the e-mail account with which they signed up anymore.
 It also depends on the privacy settings of a person whether you gain access to their information or not.

-The use of social logins through platforms like Facebook can unintentionaly cause that websites of third parties can’t be used at certain libraries, schools or work places that block social networks for productivity reasons.
+The use of social logins through platforms like Facebook can unintentionally cause that websites of third parties can’t be used at certain libraries, schools or work places that block social networks for productivity reasons.
 It can also cause problems in countries with an active censorship policy where a website who is not censored, will be blocked anyway if they use a social login.

 If Facebook, Twitter or other networks don’t work, users don’t have access to their accounts on another website that uses social logins.
 It’s also possible that a user cancels or deactivates their social media account.
 If this account was used to login to another website, that account will also be deactivated.